DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step6.md

-In the previous section of the lab you updated the development host configuration with enough settings to allow you to list members of the Consul service mesh using the cli.
+In the previous section of the lab, you updated the development host configuration with enough settings to allow you to list members of the Consul service mesh using the cli.

 ### ACL enforcement validation
-Now, try a more advanced operation, like inserting a value to the Key-Value store.
+Try inserting a value to the Key-Value store.

 `consul kv put -ca-file consul-agent-ca.pem apple=banana`{{execute T1}}

-This command failed with the following message:
+This command fails with the following message:

 `Error!
 Failed writing data: Unexpected response code: 403 (Permission denied)`